Malta cost of living 2026: real monthly budgets by neighbourhood

 | 5 | 20,001+ | €0.6076 |

-If your landlord hasn't filed Form H (Declaration of Number of Persons) with ARMS, you'll be billed at the more expensive "Domestic" tariff instead of "Residential."
-Many expats unknowingly overpay for months.
-Always check your first bill.
+If your landlord hasn’t filed Form H (Declaration of Number of Persons) with ARMS, you’ll be billed at the more expensive “Domestic” tariff instead of “Residential.”
+Many expats unknowingly overpay for months, so always check your first bill.

 | Apartment | Winter/mo | Summer/mo |